 “What kind of second sight, what extra-sensory perception, what gift, what compromising photographs of the Almighty must Goldman have to lead such a honeyed life?
 What does the Vampire Squid have over the Fates that we other mortal dealers do not?”

 Perhaps, I gingerly venture, nothing?
 Perhaps it is as simple as this: Goldman didn’t have much risk on in the first place.
 This may be prudent business selection; it may be that Goldman didn’t have much of a relationship with Archegos at all.
-According CS’s credit risk team in April 2020, “Archegos had disclosed that its long positions with CS were “representative” of the positions Archegos held with its six other prime brokers at the time (namely Morgan Stanley, Jefferies, Nomura, Wells Fargo, Deutsche Bank, and UBS).”
+According CS’s credit risk team in April 2020 — ten months before apocalypse — “Archegos had disclosed that its long positions with CS were “representative” of the positions Archegos held with its six other prime brokers at the time.”

 Now whether this is what actually happened or not is, mostly, beside the point.
 But it points to another potential source of destabilising risk: a fellow broker who cares less about the commercial imperative than you do.
 Even a small block sale could have triggered, or amplified, a catastrophic run on concentrated holdings in a thin market with a single, incapacitated bidder.